-Bruce Rathburn spends his days working to keep our nation’s waters safe.
+Industry expert, Bruce Rathburn, believes backflow preventer testing should be required for safety.
+Rathburn spends his days working to keep our nation’s waters safe.
 He’s the owner of American Backflow H2O and an expert on training, consulting and backflow preventer testing.
 He believes testing shouldn’t be optional and thinks the insurance industry will be the driving force behind the push requiring backflow preventer testing in the future.

 “Insurance companies have really taken hold of backflow prevention and have realized the necessity,” says Rathburn.
 “It is a liability if public water system owners don’t get backflow preventers tested.”

-Rathburn adds insurance companies are realizing lawsuits and unnecessary claims could result if water system owners don’t protect water quality.
+Rathburn adds insurance companies are realizing lawsuits and unnecessary claims could result if water system owners don’t protect water quality and backflow preventer testing is overlooked.
 He says these are critical reasons why support for annual backflow preventer testing is growing, but not the only ones.

 Put Public Safety at the Forefront